ava-labs/avalanche-docs/docs/subnets/create-a-local-subnet.md

 This network currently supports multiple, concurrently deployed subnets and will eventually support nodes with varying configurations.
 Expect more functionality in future releases.

-### Stopping the Local Network

-To stop a running local network, run

-`avalanche network stop [snapshotName]`

-This graceful shutdown will preserve network state.
-When restarted, your subnet should resume at the same place it left off.
-`snapshotName` is optional, if provided, a named snapshot will be created which can later be started again with `avalanche network start snapshotName`.
-If not provided, a default snapshot will be created.
-The default snapshot will be overwritten at each `stop`.

 ### Starting/Restarting the Local Network

 To start or restart a stopped network, run